Towards Perceiving Small Visual Details in Zero-shot Visual Question Answering with Multimodal LLMs: Visual Cropping

 The accuracy gain achieved by human visual cropping in~\cref{sec:human_crop} shows the potential benefit of zooming in towards the relevant region of the input image for improving the accuracy of the zero-shot VQA models.
-To realize this potential in practice, in this section, we define automatic visual cropping methods, illustrated in~\cref{fig:methods}, whose goal is to find the approximate region of interest in images, \ie the region containing the subject of a question, and then to zoom into that region via visual cropping.
+To realize this potential in practice, in this section, we develop automatic visual cropping methods for BLIP2, illustrated in~\cref{fig:methods}, whose goal is to find the \textbf{approximate region of interest} in images, i.e. the region containing the subjects of a question, and then to zoom into that region via visual cropping.
+One potential drawback of visual cropping is that some questions might need to have a global view of the image.
+To address this issue, we utilize the fact that MLLMs typically convert the image into a series of tokens.
+This allows us to directly extend the original image tokens by concatenating the visually cropped image tokens, as illustrated in~\cref{fig:methods}.
+We use this image token concatenation when applying the visual cropping methods to BLIP-2 models.